henryc-dev/online-sales-dashboard-powerbi/README.md

 # Online-Sales-Dashboard-PowerBI

-This project use Power BI Desktop to demonstrate the use of Power BI to create a report dashboard demonstrating E-commerce sales data.
+This project uses Power BI Desktop to demonstrate the use of Power BI to create a report dashboard demonstrating E-commerce sales data.
 It mainly answers two business questions:
 1. Region and product category that makes most revenue over time
 2. Top sales product by month and region